cardgate/woocommerce/README.md

    Go to [My Cardgate](https://my.cardgate.com/).
    **N.B.** For the **Testmode settings** click your **user avatar** on the **top right** and choose **To Staging**.
    Go to **Management, Sites** and click on the ID of the site you wish to set.
-   Under **Connection to the website**, click on the **Setup your webshop** button, choose your plug-in type, and send the data to your website
+   Under **Connection to the website**, click on the **Setup your webshop** button, choose your plug-in type, and send the data to your website.

 ## First Installation